Federal-state financial relations

 Horizontal fiscal equalisation reviews

-The GST payments each state and territory receive each year from the Australian Government (to address VFI) are calculated using a complex methodology that takes into account each state and territory’s revenue-raising ability and their expenditure requirements.
-This calculation is called the horizontal fiscal equalisation (HFE) calculation.
+The GST payments each state and territory receives each year from the Australian Government are designed to address VFI.
+They are calculated using a complex methodology that takes into account each state and territory’s revenue-raising ability and its expenditure requirements.
+This calculation, called the horizontal fiscal equalisation (HFE) calculation, is carried out by the Commonwealth Grants Commission (CGC).